meta-company/makex/documents/source/workspaces.md

 having to use relative paths (e.g the double dot marker (`..`)) or other mechanisms.

 Tasks can not reach out of their Workspace for dependencies (for example, using `//..`).
-For that matter, the double dot operator is disabled entirely in Makex Paths.
+For that matter, the double dot path traversal operator is disabled entirely in Makex Paths.

 Usage of Workspaces is not required.
 If the Workspace is not defined, the root of the filesystem of the current working directory will be used as the Workspace.